-This concludes a sufficient description of how our amplitudes can be obtained from the given Lagrangians.
+This concludes a sufficient description of how our amplitudes can be obtained from the given Lagrangians without having to appeal to an explicit analysis of the possible wick contractions involved in the correlator.

 Appendix B: Solutions

 TABLE III: Solutions of the pure U scenario, corresponding to the plots of Fig. 2.